Jim H

 • Terne (noun) is an alloy of lead and tin.

-• Turn (verb) means to rotate.
+• Turn (verb) means to rotate; or of food, to go bad.

 • Turn (noun) is a chance to act (as in a game, “It’s your turn to play”).